Wendy Moniz

 Wendy Moniz (born January 19, 1969) is an American television actress.
 Her roles include Dinah Marler in the CBS soap opera Guiding Light, as Rachel McCabe in Nash Bridges, and as Louisa Archer in The Guardian.
-From 2013 to 2014, Moniz starred as Elaine McAllister in ABC drama series Betrayal.
-Moniz later had recurring roles as Laura Moretti in House of Cards (2015–2016), and as Governor Lynelle Perry in Yellowstone (2018–present).
+From 2013 to 2014, Moniz starred as Elaine McAllister in ABC drama series Betrayal and from 2018 to 2024 as Governor Lynelle Perry in the Paramount Network neo-Western series, Yellowstone.
+Moniz also had a recurring role as Laura Moretti in House of Cards (2015–2016).